-All staff members, prior to installing any computer software not purchased by the School District, must obtain approval for such by completing a donated property form, obtaining TIS approval and providing a valid license for the utilization of such software. by using the Software Approval form and following the Software Approval Process, In no event shall any such software be installed on any computer owned by the Hernando County School District without the required approval.
+All staff members, prior to installing any computer software not purchased by the School District, must obtain approval for such by completing a donated property form, by using the Software Approval form and following the Software Approval Process.
+In no event shall any such software be installed on any computer owned by the Hernando County School District without the required approval.
 All requested installs of software are subject to Rule 6A-1.0955 or its successors and if student data will be transmitted or typed into such software or online resource or students will use such software or online resource a Digital Security and Privacy Agreement (DSPA) must be signed by the vendor prior to any installation or use of that software or online resource.